Restoring a RAID Array on NAS Idis DR-6332PS with Several Disk Failures

 Yes, hardware upgrades or modifications can potentially lead to data loss if not properly executed on NAS Idis DR-6332PS devices.
 If the upgrades or modifications are not done correctly, it can cause damage to the existing data or the storage system, leading to data loss or corruption.
 It is crucial to follow the manufacturer's instructions and guidelines while performing any hardware upgrades or modifications to minimize the risk of data loss.
 Additionally, it is always recommended to have a backup of important data before making any changes to the hardware configuration.

-Although NAS DR-6332PS can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-6332PS can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view